 If you want to prepare an effective marketing plan for your business in China for 2019, you should first look at the new marketing trends to see where the odds are.
 As online marketers, of course, we always want to respond to the latest developments.
 Thus, we see that measurable performance is the starting point for marketing strategies, which has an impact on the target group’s approach.

-The personalization is the most important new marketing trend, you won’t be surprised.
-But have you heard of location-based marketing, account-based marketing or ephemeral marketing?
-We have put the 7 most important online marketing trends for you in a list.
+Personalization is the most important new marketing trend, you won’t be surprised.
+But have you heard of location-based marketing, account-based marketing, or ephemeral marketing?
+We have put the 7 most important online marketing trends for you on a list.
 Without any further ado, let’s begin.

 In 2018, we see one overarching new marketing trend: Everything on the online marketing level revolves around personalization.
 Because the social media user is increasingly overwhelmed by a tsunami of content, custom-made marketing becomes an increasingly prominent role.
 Due to an excess of incentives, the consumer’s tension is shrinking, but it grows its blind spot for generic content, in both form and message.
 So: how can you attract and hold the attention of your target group?

 Millennials, the largest target group you can reach on social media in China, are known to be open to relevant campaigns: personalized, tailored content that they are really interested in.
 Because they are inadmissible to traditional forms of advertising, it is a challenge to create a personalized online experience and become so relevant.

 This involves a translation of data into content.
 The more it is known about the recipient, the more relevant and thus more effective your message is.
 It is not only millennials who want a personal approach.
 Personalizing content and then interacting with the target audience, should be your top priority in 2018.

 2. Mini-Video & live-streaming